The Chess Board

 Just understand the difference between rows (ranks) and lines.
 That is enough.

-Above you can see the diagonals.
+Above you see the diagonals.
 Bishops like to use them.
-Place a bishop on to an open diagonal if you can.
+Place a bishop on an open diagonal if you can.
+This will increase its power.
+If you place your bishops on a diagonal that is blocked by pawns then this bishop is not very active.

 Above you can see that every square on a chess board has a description.
 I just put the description on some squares.